dotwallet/touchstone/README.md

 }' http://127.0.0.1:7789/v1/touchstone/gettxinventory
 ```

-- rsp
+- Response
-  - when it came to vout,`pretxid` and `preindex` will always be empty string and -1
+  - In vout, `pretxid` and `preindex` will always be an empty string and -1

 ```json
 {